gjbae1212/go-sql/README.md

 <a href="https://goreportcard.com/badge/github.com/gjbae1212/go-sql"><img src="https://goreportcard.com/badge/github.com/gjbae1212/go-sql" alt="Go Report Card"/></a>
 <a href="/LICENSE"><img src="https://img.shields.io/badge/license-MIT-GREEN.svg" alt="license" /></a>
 </p>
 This project is a db connector for SQL databases.
+And so support to trace context like opentracing.
+In this time, mysql is to support only.
+Continuously expect to support databases like Sqlite, BigQuery, and so on.

+>>>>>>> Stashed changes
 ## Getting Started
 ### Mysql
 ```go